aubricusarchive/pydie/README.md

 1. [Docopt](http://docopt.org/) – Command Line Interface

 ## TODO
 1. Currently the server is hit for ever die roll.
-Cache a large set of numbers from the server ahead of time to speed thing sup.
+Cache a large set of numbers from the server ahead of time to speed things up.
 - Would be nice to use a generator to access number set too.
 - Add ability to configure / create macros like `{"main weapon roll": '2 d6 +1'}`
 - Expand this tool to a larger application, such as a socket based chat room where people can join / chat / see others rolls.